TediCreations/forgetful_Wizard/content/posts/mount-remote-filesystem-with-sshfs.md

 ### Warning {#warning}

 It should be noted that permanently mounting your VPS file system locally is a potential security risk.
-If your local machine is compromised it allows for a direct route to your droplet.
+If your local machine is compromised it allows for a direct route to your remote.
 Therefore it is not recommended to setup permanent mounts on production servers.